Luke Henman: Professional

 Before the start of the 2021–22 season, Henman participated in the Kraken's training camp.
-On October 2, 2021, he was assigned to the Seattle Kraken's AHL affiliate, the Charlotte Checkers. he was named to the Checkers' opening night roster and he made his professional debut with the team on October 17.
-Less than two minutes into a November 6 game against the Lehigh Valley Phantoms, Henman scored his first professional goal, in a 7–3 win for the Checkers.
+On October 2, 2021, he was assigned to the Seattle Kraken's AHL affiliate, the Charlotte Checkers.
+He was named to the Checkers' opening night roster, and he made his professional debut with the team on October 17.
+Less than two minutes into a November 6 game against the Lehigh Valley Phantoms, Henman scored his first professional goal as part of a 7–3 win for the Checkers.
 On December 8, he was assigned to the Kraken's ECHL affiliate, the Allen Americans.
 Henman notched four goals and two assists, including a hat-trick, with the Americans before being called up to the Checkers again on December 13.
-He finished the regular season with 14 points through 50 games.
-On April 8, 2022, Henman scored a first-period goal in a 3–2 Checkers victory over the Hartford Wolf Pack clinching a spot in the 2021 Calder Cup playoffs.
+He finished the regular season with six goals and eight assists for 14 points through 50 games.
+On April 8, 2022, Henman scored a first-period goal in a 3–2 Checkers victory over the Hartford Wolf Pack, helping the Checkers clinch a spot in the 2021 Calder Cup playoffs.
+He played two postseason games, in which he recorded no points.

-The Kraken's new AHL affiliate for the 2022–23 season was the Coachella Valley Firebirds.
-Henman was named to the Firebirds' inaugural roster.
-During the Firebirds inaugural playoff run, he scored two goals.
-During the 2023–24 season, he recorded seven goals and seven assists.
+The Kraken established a new AHL affiliate for the 2022–23 season, the Coachella Valley Firebirds, and Henman was named to its inaugural roster.
+On December 23, 2022, the Firebirds' teddy bear toss night, Henman scored on the Henderson Silver Knights' Jiri Patera with 6:23 left in the third period, sending 7,278 teddy bears down from the stands, in the only goal of the game.
+He finished the season with seven goals and eight assists for 15 points in 67 games.
+During the Firebirds inaugural playoff run, he tallied two goals and three assists in 13 games.
+During the 2023–24 season, Henman achieved a four-game point streak from February 23 to March 26, 2024.
+In total, he recorded seven goals and seven assists in 45 games.
+During the 2024 Calder Cup playoffs, he put up four points in 14 games.
 After the season on June 30, 2024, a day before the start of free agency, the Kraken re-signed Henman to a one-year contract.

-As a free agent following four seasons within the Kraken's organization, Henman opted to sign abroad in agreeing to a one-year contract with Finnish club, Ilves Tampere of the Liiga, on August 1, 2025.
+During the 2024–25 season, Henman once again scored during the Firebirds' teddy bear toss night, this time scoring 3:09 into the game, sending 15,287 teddy bears down.
+He finished the season with six goals and 10 assists through 59 games.
+During the playoffs, he tallied one assist in six games.